-Alliance of family businesses and impact pioneers: key to France's industrial renaissance?
+Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Discover the story of N Zéro, an innovative company whose mission is to develop large-scale decarbonization technology.